kalirajg04/ADF-projects/README.md

 # ADF projects
 This repository contains labs and end-to-end projects that I have done on Azure Data Factory.
-I have attached the documentation of the process of creating the pipelines in the pipelines folder.
+I have attached the documentation of the process of creating the pipelines in the pipeline folder.
 PLease check it out!